Team-Phoenix-Tranquil/Tranquil-ChatBot-IBM-Watson/README.md

 There is no seperate source code for the project.

-The messenger is not made public yet due to facebook policies.
+The Chat-Bot is not made public yet due to facebook policies.

 Please visit the youtube video for the live demo : ------------------------------------